11. Soil P Dynamics

 where:

-are the size of the stable P pool (mmol kg–1) at time t + 1 and time t, respectively.
+are the sizes of the stable P pools (mmol kg–1) at time t and time t–1 (the previous time step), respectively.

 is the transfer flux from the soil solution to the stable pool of adsorbed P (mmol kg–1 day–1).